ianturton/python-basics/utilities.md

 with the file system.
 The *shutil* module can copy files.

 -   [os module docs](https://docs.python.org/3/library/os.html)
--   `filenames = os.listdir(dir)` -- list of filenames in that directory
+-   `filenames = os.scandir(dir)` -- list of filenames in that directory
     path (not including . and ..).
 The filenames are just the names in the directory, not their absolute paths.

+        import os

+        with os.scandir('my_directory/') as entries:
+          for entry in entries:
+            print(entry.name)

+    The code above will list *everything* in the directory, including the names of subdirectories.
+If you want to limit the list to just files (or a subset of files) then you can use code like:

+        import os

+        # List all files in a directory using os.listdir
+        basepath = 'my_directory/'
+        for entry in os.listdir(basepath):
+            if os.path.isfile(os.path.join(basepath, entry)):
+                print(entry)

--   `os.path.join(dir, filename)` -- given a filename from the above list, use this to put the dir and filename together to make a path
+-   `os.path.join(dir, filename)` -- given a filename from the above list, use this to put the dir and filename together to make a path.
+This saves you from needing to know what the path separator is.
 -   `os.path.abspath(path)` -- given a path, return an absolute form, e.g.
     /home/nick/foo/bar.html
 -   `os.path.dirname(path)`, `os.path.basename(path)` -- given